Sign up for Ross Email

 While eligible third-year students may apply, we strongly encourage you to apply at the end of your sophomore year.
 Preference is given to applicants with two years of coursework at a degree-seeking institution.
 The Business Minor is not intended to extend your academic career at U-M.

 We strongly encourage students to research and understand the benefits of each program in order to decide what they are looking to obtain from a business education.
 The Ross BBA and Business Minor are very different programs, catered to different academic and career goals.
-Additionally, decisions from each program are released at different times throughout the summer.

 All Ross elective courses, including those offered in the Business Minor curriculum, are open to all U-M students.
 If you choose to take a minor course and are later admitted to the Business Minor, this course will go on to fulfill Business Minor course requirements.